hayleyw7/fitlit/README.md

 The left chart contains the amount of water consumed today, and the right chart contains that data from the last week, separated by date.

+#### Sleep

+The top left chart displays you sleep quality and hours slept last night, the respective weekly numbers are next to it, and the all-time numbers are below.

 ## GIF